In-app messages

 Predictive in-app messaging

-You can decide to only target the customers with the highest likelihood of conversion.
-By using Predictions you create a customer segment with the highest probability of completing a certain action like purchase or interaction.
+You can decide to target only the customers with the highest likelihood of conversion.
+By using Predictions, you create a customer segment with the highest probability of completing a certain action, such as a purchase or interaction.
 These segments can thereafter be used in in-app messages.

 You can personalize the content of your in-app messages for every individual customer.
 This is possible thanks to the unified single customer view where you can use all the customer data collected through multiple different channels.
 You could, for example, check which customers have not opened your newsletter with personalized products, and display to them that same selection of products in the app instead.